basharbme/vr-care/README.md

 In addition to designing for constraints related to the immobility of the patient, we built-in two types of game mechanic to appeal to a target audience consisting of all age groups, demographics, and familiarity with games.
 One game-type is meditative, slower paced, and does not record a player’s score or progress.
 The other game type is fast-paced, more intense and records the longest distance a user is able to achieve.

-The game is [downloadable as an .apk](http://fro.gd/VRcareEpione) file and will soon be available as an open-source Unity package.
+The game is [downloadable as an .apk](http://fro.gd/VRcareEpione) file and as an open-source Unity package.

 #### Installing the APK file
 You can install APK file from the browser on your Android smartphone or tablet.
 Just open your device's browser and go this link: